IRS Forms

 Practical timing rules you can rely on

-- For beneficiaries, the allocated estimated payment is treated as their own estimated tax as of January 15 following the entity’s year end.
+• For beneficiaries, the allocated estimated payment is treated as paid or credited to them on the last day of the entity’s tax year.
 That is how the IRS credits it on the individual side.

 Filing Methods and Required Procedures